Vedaantp/SatelliteImageSegmentation/README.md

 ### Step 3:
 Download the dataset, place it into a directory.
 Put it in a directory called `data/raw`.
 The full path after download and placing the data here should be `data/raw/Train`.

 Now you should be ready to run the commands to run the models to train on this dataset.
-Look at the Training section below to see command to train
+Look at the [Training](#training) section below to see command to train.

 ## Models
 ### UNet